WaddleWaddle

 March 11, 2026 · 6 min read

 Marketing hiring managers want to see that you drive results—leads, revenue, engagement, or brand lift.
 Your resume should lead with outcomes and the metrics that prove them.
-Here's how to frame your experience.
+Here's how to frame your experience so it stands out.

 Lead With Numbers